tijszwinkels/cline-memory/README.md

 # Cline-memory

-Imbue any AI that can execute commands on the local filesystem with some form of memory.
+Imbue any AI that can execute commands on the local filesystem with some form of long-term memory.

 ## Installation & Explanation